Proof coinage: United States proof coins

 The U.S. had largely stopped striking proof coins in 1916, although a few later specimens exist.
 From 1936 to 1942, proof coins could be ordered individually from the United States Mint.
 Beginning in 1950, customers could order proof coins only as complete sets.

 From 1950 to 1955, proof sets were packaged in a box and each of the five coins was sealed in a cellophane bag.
 1955 saw both the original "box" packaging and introduced the flat-pack, where the coins were sealed in cellophane and presented in an envelope.
 The flat-pack packaging continued through 1964, after which the coins were sealed in various styles of hard plasticized cases.
 (From 1965 to 1967 the production of proof sets was suspended and Special Mint Sets were made in their place.
-They were made at the San Francisco Assay Office but bore no "S" mintmark.)
+They were made at the San Francisco Assay Office but bore no "S" mint mark.)

+Sets struck from 1936 to 1942 (1942 offered a five-coin and a six-coin version, the latter included the silver wartime nickel) and from 1950 to 1972 include the cent, nickel, dime, quarter, and half dollar.

+Since 1975, the San Francisco Mint has been used almost exclusively for proof coinage, with the exception of the Susan B. Anthony dollar from 1979–81 and 1999, and a portion of the mintage of cents in the early 1980s.
+The dollars and quarters bear a mint mark of an "S", but the cents are otherwise indistinguishable from those minted at Philadelphia (which bear no mint marks, unlike those years' proof cents from San Francisco and circulation cents from Denver).